dddrrreee/cs240lx-24spr/labs/7-digital-analyzer/README.md

 and rising edges and measures how long until the first cycle count read occurs (naively about 150 cycles), and how long the interrupt handler takes at all (naively about 1200 cycles).
   1. Connect a jumper from pin 20 to 21 (loopback).
+This is a nice thing about
+     interrupts: we don't need two pi's.
+The test generator can run on the same machine as the scope code.
   2. `make` will run the code.
   3. Look through the code!

 For the initial implementation I get the following measurements: